• Skip to main content

 Step 2 - Whisk together the egg, milk, salt, cinnamon and almond extract and add the bread to the bowl.
 Mix well until the bread is fully coated in the egg mixture.

-Step 4 - Pour the bread and egg mixture bake into the baking dish, press it down evenly with a spatula, and top it with the almond topping.
+Step 4 - Give the bread and egg mixture another good stir before pouring it into the baking dish.
+Press it down evenly with a spatula, and top it with the almond topping.

 Step 5 - Cover with plastic wrap, or a reused bread or bun plastic bag works great, and refrigerate overnight.

-• How to Make a larger 9x13 pan of French Toast Bake - To make a larger batch, just double the recipe, which is about one and a half loaves depending on the style of bread you use.
+• How to Make a Larger 9x13 pan of French Toast Bake - To make a larger batch, just double the recipe, which is about one and a half loaves depending on the style of bread you use.
 With 10 eggs, a 9x13 pan will feed 6 to 8 people.
-Bake a bit longer, about 35 to 40 minutes or until egg is not runny.
+Bake it a bit longer, about 35 to 40 minutes or until the egg is not runny.

-• What kind of bread is best for overnight french toast? - Because the bread is soaked in the egg overnight, a crusty bread is best because it holds it's shape and doesn't turn to mush.
-Baguette, ciabatta, French or Italian loaves (unflavored, don't use anything with garlic or herbs!), or a rustic sourdough would all be great.
+• What Kind of Bread is Best for Overnight French Toast? - Because the bread is soaked in the egg overnight, a crusty bread is best because it holds its shape and doesn't turn to mush.
+Baguette, ciabatta, challah, brioche, French or Italian loaves (unflavored, don't use anything with garlic or herbs!), or a rustic sourdough would all be great.
 The Take-n-Bake loaves from the grocery store work well for this recipe too.
 If all you have is sandwich bread, it will work, but I would skip the overnight soak and just make the recipe in the morning and bake right away.

 Do I have to refrigerate overnight?